Payments

 Advances are issued during normal check runs, typically occurring on Tuesdays and Thursdays.
 Allow one business week for processing.

-All revolving petty cash advances must be settled and closed by June 30 of each year; another revolving petty cash fund must be established in the month of July when the new fiscal year opens.
-The revolving fund should be replenished on a regular basis.
+All non-revolving one-time petty cash advances MUST be settled by fiscal year end and no later than 90 days if issued in the last month of the fiscal year.
+Another non-revolving petty cash fund must be established in the month of July when the new fiscal year opens.

 All payment requests require the following: